alexemanuelol/rustdavinci/README.md

 - Optimize area capturing, find another way to capture the tool area and painting area.
 - Maybe tweak the image generation, less pixels?
 - Optimize the estimate time part
+- Right now we're showing which is fastest, with lines or without, depending on that choose differently, if pixels only is faster, use that.

 ### Test